Key Points

 If the beneficiary exercises the demand, the Trustee must distribute the beneficiary’s proportionate amount of the contributed money.

-If the beneficiary does not, then after the withdrawal period expires, the Trustee pays the insurance premium.
+If the beneficiary does not, the Trustee pays the insurance premium after the withdrawal period expires.

 This is called a “Crummey Power”, named after the tax case in which this issue was resolved.